yonasBSD/blackbox-terminal/README.md

 ## Features

+- Theme selection
-- Pretty integration with the selected theme (however the theme is still hard-coded)
+- Pretty integration with the selected theme
 - Ctrl+Shift+C/Ctrl+Shift+V for copy/paste
 - Ctrl+Shift+N to open a new window
 - Tilix-compatible color scheme support